asjadnaqvi/stata-clipgeo/README.md

 ---

 *Known issue: Sometimes the coordinates of the corner points in corner polygons are not added during the clipping.
-As a result the shapes are messed up where the end points end up being connected.*
+As a result the shapes are messed up where the remaining end points end up being connected.*

 *This is being investigated.*